Mojave760/Portfolio/README.md

 ## Education
 ### University of North Texas
-<br>Bachelor's of Applied Arts and Science, Data Analytics and Marketing
+Bachelor's of Applied Arts and Science, Data Analytics and Marketing
 <br>2023-2024

 ### City College of San Francisco
-<br>Associates of Science, Architecture
+Associates of Science, Architecture
 <br>2018-2022

 ## Certifications